By creatives. For creatives.

 Andrej joined the Pixsy team in 2019 to head up tech and development.
 He brings a wealth of experience from well known European tech and e-commerce companies.
 Andrej enjoys finding tech solutions to deal with the problem of image theft on a global scale.

 Head of Case Management

-Barbara has been building Pixsy’s case management infrastructure since early 2015.
-She found Pixsy when confronted with what to do when her own images had been stolen, and now uses her prowess in IP law to find solutions to complex copyright problems.
-Barbara works with an extensive legal network and has overseen over 60,000 cases of unauthorized image use.
+Barbara has been building Pixsy’s case management infrastructure since 2015.
+She found Pixsy when confronted with her own images been stolen, and now uses her prowess in IP law to find solutions to complex copyright problems.
+Barbara works with an extensive legal network and has overseen over 70,000 cases of image theft.

 Pixsy launches its private beta offering image detection and license resolution services in the US

 “Is Etsy the New Silk Road for Copyright Infringement?” blog post goes viral